Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Kim Page for her help with \textit{Swift} data and Ashley Chrimes for helpful discussions.
+The authors would like to thank Kim Page for her help with \textit{Swift} data, Ashley Chrimes and Christopher Irwin for helpful discussions, and the anonymous referee for their helpful comments.
 CMBO, GPL, and CT acknowledge support from the Royal Society (grant Nos.
 DHF-R1-221175 and DHF-ERE-221005).
 NS acknowledges support from the Kavli Foundation.
+HH acknowledges support from the JSPS Grant-in-Aid for Scientific Research (Grant Nos.
+26H00817 and 26K07147).
+ERB is supported by a Royal Society Dorothy Hodgkin Fellowship (grant no. DHF-R1-241114).
 NMK acknowledges support from LIV.INNO (STFC grant ST/W006766/1).
-ERB is supported by a Royal Society Dorothy Hodgkin Fellowship (grant no. DHF-R1-241114).